Pilavuna

 Method

-Mix together all of the filling ingredients and leave to one side (the sultanas will swell up nicely in the moist mixture too - you should prep the filling a couple of hours earlier and just pop in the fridge).
+Mix together all of the filling ingredients (the sultanas will swell up nicely in the moist mixture too).
+Cover the bowl with plastic film and chill in the fridge for 4 hours.

 Popular Posts